foundersandcoders/interview-tips/Front-end-engineer-questions.md

 * What happens when you click a link? - If you want to go super deep you can go through [this](https://github.com/alex/what-happens-when)
 * What does 'agile' mean?
 Four principles [here](http://agilemanifesto.org/)
 * What's source control and why do you use it?
 Which ones have you used?
 What is different about Git?
+* Describe different ways to create objects in JavaScript.
+* Explain what is prototypal inheritance.
+* How familiar are you with ES6 and talk me through some new ES6 features.
+* What are some advantages of functional programming?
+* Tell me about the BEM methodology (after I used it in a pair-programming session)
+* How would you define good UX and how subjective it is?
+How would you convince a client that option A is better than option B in UX terms?

 ### General questions:
 * What are your strengths and weaknesses?